dotse/tls-fed-auth/tls-fed-auth.md

 # Security Considerations

+## Security Risks and Trust Management

+The security risks associated with the FedTLS framework are confined to each individual federation.
+Both the federation operator and federation members share the responsibility of maintaining trust and security within the federation.
+Proper handling and management of metadata, as well as thorough vetting of federation members, are crucial to sustaining this trust and security.
+Each federation operates within a trust framework, which includes its own security policies and procedures to ensure the integrity and reliability of the federation.

 ## TLS

 The security considerations for TLS 1.3 [@!RFC8446] are detailed in Section 10, along with Appendices C, D, and E of RFC 8446.